koukaetsu/Mastodon_tweets_bot/README.md

 This Python bot monitors specific Twitter users' activity, optionally translates the content, and automatically reposts it to a Mastodon account via direct messages.

-🛠️ It was deployed and operated on **a self-hosted Mastodon instance** running on **my own VPS and custom domain**, which I configured and maintained independently.
+🛠️ It was deployed and operated on **a self-hosted Mastodon instance**, running on **my own VPS with a custom domain**, fully set up using **Docker** and managed via **SSH remote connection**.

-The bot simulated cross-platform "tweet forwarding" before Twitter API limitations and server costs led to the instance being shut down.
+The bot simulated cross-platform "tweet forwarding" before Twitter API limitations and hosting costs led to the server shutdown.

 ---